min9nim/get-new-name/README.md

 # get-new-name
-`getNewName` is a function that return unique name from names array.
+`getNewName` is a function that return unique numbered name from names array.

 <br>